LOADING ...

 " De "

-" And merci a votre femme, elle est tres "
+" And merci a femme, elle est tres gentille "

-He himself to be folded into the back seat again
+He allowed himself to be folded into the back again

 "Bon voyage, monsieur," he

-And half bowed as the taxi headed towards the city
+And half bowed as the taxi headed south towards the

-Quickly dried the salt tears my young cheeks.
+Quickly dried the salt from my young cheeks.

 Videos